 Thank you, I welcome the opportunity to participate in today’s hearing, which is shining a spotlight on the disturbing trend toward growing restrictions on the space for civil society institution in a number of countries and the physical threats against citizens stepping forward to demand change in their societies.

 USAID Assistant Administrator for Democracy , Conflict, and Humanitarian Assistance Nancy Lindborg today testified on the crisis in Sudan and South Sudan before the U.S. House of Representatives Committee on Foreign Affairs’ Subcommittee on Africa, Global

 Chairman Smith, Ranking Member Bass, Members of the Committee, I appreciate your giving me the opportunity to speak before you today on the deepening humanitarian crises in Sudan and South Sudan.

-Good morning, Chairman Payne, Ranking Member Smith, and members of the Subcommittee.
-Thank you for the opportunity to testify before you today.
+Good morning Chairman Coons, Ranking Member Isakson, and members of the Subcommittee.
+Thank you for inviting me to speak with you today.

 The more than 9,000 men and women of USAID work to provide effective economic, development, and humanitarian assistance in support of our U.S. foreign policy goals.
 How we improve our contracting practices, including our contingency contracting practices, directly impacts the success and sustainability of our mission.
 Accountability to Congress and the U.S. taxpayer for the funds we use to develop successful programs is our duty.
 And it is a duty that we take very seriously.